EI Small Grant Program

 - Clearly articulate how the effort(s) will be sustained once the funds have been expended

-This year, funds can be requested to span two fiscal years, FY18 and FY19.
+Funds can now be requested to span two fiscal years.
 Since the program uses 101 funds…

 - Funds requested to support salary must be used before June 30 of the fiscal year in which they were received, otherwise they will be converted into “Supplies and Expenses” funds.